Hit-maker Paul Carrack and fiddle maestro Martin Hayes announced for Belfast International Arts Festival

 Belfast International Arts Festival’s Artistic Director and Chief Executive, Richard Wakely, said: “These concerts reflect not only the scale and ambition of our festival and its ability to attract and present world-class talent from home and abroad, but also its enduring and widespread appeal over its 60 year history.
 From soulful pop to the avant-garde in traditional Irish music, these concerts span genres and generations of music lovers just like our festival has spanned generations of festival audiences.
 Six decades on from the founding of Belfast International Arts Festival – and just as Belfast receives its designation as a UNESCO City of Music – we continue our mission to contribute to the city’s rich cultural fabric.”

 Tickets for both concerts will be released on Friday 17 June at 10am.
+Book Now

 Belfast International Arts Festival returns Wednesday 5 October to Sunday 6 November, opening with the witty and moving Dinner With Groucho, a new play by leading Irish writer Frank McGuinness.